MrSheerluck/openshelf/docs/setup.md

 **`Storage not configured` on upload:** Fill in the S3/R2 vars in `.env` and restart the backend.

 **Login keeps failing:** The first visit creates the user.
 If you cleared the database, the next signup will work again.
 If you forgot the password, delete the row from the `users` table and re-signup, or use `cargo run --bin gen-hash` to seed a new hash manually.

+## Multi-app note

+`scripts/install-cron.sh` matches the OpenShelf cron entry by the app directory (`cd ${APP_DIR}`), not by a generic string like `docker compose pull`.
+That means it is safe to run on a VPS that already has cron entries for other apps (for example openslate).
+Running it will only ever add, replace, or remove the OpenShelf line.
+See [multi-app.md](multi-app.md) for the full multi-app hosting pattern.